Canoe & Kayak Trails in Florida

 - Location: Near Milton, FL

-- Best For: Families and nature enthusiasts.
+- Best For: Families and nature lovers.

 3. Econfina Creek